Elegroth/elenode/README.md

     true/false

   - MASTER_NODE (whether or not the DB state in S3 is based on this node or not, only do this for one node) true/false

+  - TESTNET_ENABLED (fixes configs for testnet, only use on a tag that ends with *-testnet) true/false

   - DB_SYNC_ENABLED (whether or not to run dbsync at startup)